gboehl/econpizza/README.rst

 Installation
 ------------

-Installing the `repository version <https://pypi.org/project/econpizza/>`_ from PyPi is as simple as:
+Installing the `repository version <https://pypi.org/project/econpizza/>`_ from PyPi is as simple as typing

 .. code-block:: bash

    pip install econpizza

+in your terminal or Anaconda Prompt.
 Alternatively, the most recent version from GitHub with some experimental features can be installed via

 .. code-block:: bash